Luke-Rand/Blackstar-Campaign-Notes/👥 Characters/NPC/Samantha Bridgewater.md

 ## Backstory
 Powerful, intelligent, arrogant, those are the words used to describe the leader of the [[Gentle Bandits]].
 Her voice is soft and calming but in her eyes burns a fire that could only be quenched with vengeance.

+## Notes
+She was put under a spell by [[Nathan Gruber]] when the party was attacked on the train.
+She had some sort of red mist coming out of her eyes.